-Secondary Disinfection UV Light Systems are required on "increased risk aquatic venues".
-They are defined in ANSI/APSP/ICC-11 2019 as "An aquatic venue which has an increased risk of microbial contamination due to its primary users being children under the age of 5 and/or people more susceptible to infection, such as therapy patients with open wounds.
-Examples of increased risk aquatic venues include spray pads, wading pools, therapy pools, and other aquatic venues designed primarily for children under the age of 5."
-The reason for this is that some pathogens are resistant to halogen-based sanitizers such as chlorine.
-UV Light Systems can inactivate the pathogens on a single pass through the UV reactor.
+Secondary Disinfection UV Light Systems are required on any "increased risk aquatic venue," defined in ANSI/APSP/ICC-11 2019 as "an aquatic venue which has an increased risk of microbial contamination due to its primary users being children under the age of five and/or people more susceptible to infection, such as therapy patients with open wounds.
+Examples of increased risk aquatic venues include spray pads, wading pools, therapy pools and other aquatic venues designed primarily for children under the age of five."

+The reason for this requirement is that some pathogens, such as Cryptosporidium, are resistant to halogen-based sanitizers such as chlorine.
+UV light systems can inactivate the pathogens on a single pass through the UV reactor.
 This will help prevent many types of known infections and makes the recreational water safer for bathers.
-Medium-Pressure UV Light Systems are primarily used for Secondary Disinfection.
+Medium-Pressure UV Light Systems are primarily used for secondary disinfection.
 Additionally, manufacturers have tested and received NSF/ANSI/CAN 50 approval for Low-Pressure UV Light Systems which may also be used.
-To qualify as a Secondary Disinfection System, a 3-Log 99.99% reduction of Cryptosporidium must be achieved.
+To qualify as a secondary disinfection system, a 3-Log 99.99% reduction of Cryptosporidium must be achieved.